 2018-19: The traditional gap between students who receive aid and those who have not received aid has closed.
-The three-year completion gap peaked three years ago with the 2011-2013 cohort but has been reduced to zero in the current reporting cycle.
-From an annual perspective, the 2014 and 2015 cohort completion rate is higher for students receiving need-based aid.
+The three-year completion gap peaked three years ago with the 2011-2013 cohort but has been

 2019-20: The 3 year completion gap is not evident.
 Students in the 2014 and 2015 cohort who have received need-based aid have a higher completion rate than students who do not receive aid.
 However, this last year, the 2016 cohort, the tide has changed with a slight .1-point higher rate for students who do not need aid.
 The Washington College Grant may influence this indicator as more students who need aid attend SPSCC.